surajrao2003/Resnet_Chest_Xray/README.md

 1) Implementation of ResNet-18 from scratch

-2) Using pre-trained ResNet-18
+2) Using a pre-trained ResNet-18

    a) Using the pre-trained network for classification by retraining only the newly added classifier part

-   b) Fine-tuning a pre-trained ResNet-18
+   b) Fine-tuning the pre-trained ResNet-18

 3) Modifying the ResNet-18 model architecture